yandex/yandex-tank/docs/tutorial.rst

     load_profile:
       load_type: instances
       schedule: line(1,10,10m)
-    loop=10000 # don't stop when the end of ammo is reached but loop it 10000 times
+    loop: 10000 # don't stop when the end of ammo is reached but loop it 10000 times

 .. note::
   Load scheme is excluded from this load.yaml as we used ``instances_schedule`` parameter.